jolisdegats/marvel-frontend/README.md

 <h5>IMPORTANT: DO THIS OR YOUR PROJECT WON&apos;T RUN</h5>
 <p>In the <b>src</b> folder, create a <b>.env</b> file. </p>

-Copy/paste the following
+<p>Copy/paste the following
 `REACT_APP_APIURL=https://marvel-backend-jolisdegats.herokuapp.com`
 This will set up the variables I declared in the project to make the backend calls.
 Don&apos;t forget to relaunch your frontend if it was already running before adding or modifiying your .env file.
-For more info, please refer to <a href="https://github.com/jolisdegats/marvel-backend">my backend repo</a>.
+For more info, please refer to <a href="https://github.com/jolisdegats/marvel-backend">my backend repo</a>.</p>

-In case you&apos;d like to run the backend locally as well, just replace `https://marvel-backend-jolisdegats.herokuapp.com` with `http://localhost:3100` (3100 may change depending on which port your backend is running).
-If you want to upload your own backend, make sure you don't have a `/` at the end of your address.
+<p>In case you&apos;d like to run the backend locally as well, just replace `https://marvel-backend-jolisdegats.herokuapp.com` with `http://localhost:3100` (3100 may change depending on which port your backend is running).
+If you want to upload your own backend, make sure you don't have a `/` at the end of your address.</p>

 <br/>